fershio20/would-you-rather-app/README.md

 # Would You Rather app
 > Fernando Vera

 This is the final proyect of the React nanodegree of Udacity This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This project allowed me to learn all the basics of Reactjs and using Redux as a unique source of information.

 ## Getting Started